HL7/emedicinal-product-info/input/pagecontent/usecases.md

 **Use Cases**:
 1. **Polypharmacy Personalization**: Use structured interaction data to identify drug:drug, drug:food, drug:lab, or drug:other interactions for individual patients.
 2. **Automated Dosing Instructions**: Encode dosing instructions (e.g., "take two 20 mg tablets daily for two weeks") for delivery to mobile apps or eHealth platforms.
-4. **Clinical Decision Support**: Integrate structured clinical particulars into EMR systems to alert healthcare professionals or patients about interactions, contraindications or warnings.
+3. **Clinical Decision Support**: Integrate structured clinical particulars into EMR systems to alert healthcare professionals or patients about interactions, contraindications, or warnings.
-5. **Patient Adherence**: Send automated reminders or alerts to patients via apps.
+4. **Patient Adherence**: Send automated reminders or alerts to patients via apps.

 ## ePI Type 4